zhu-weijie/sync-sphere/dsa.md

 (14:14) And optionally, you might update or initialize more values as you go.
 Here's a basic sketch of the code structure you'll use again and again.
 This structure is often referred to as a frequency map, and it's one of the most common patterns you'll see.
 As you can see, we're basically going through all of the items in some data list.
 And if an item doesn't already exist in our map, we're setting its count to one.

 (14:41) And if it does exist, we're updating its count by plus one.
-There are language specific helpers that help clean up this code, such as default dicty or map.get ordefault in Java, but the underlying logic is always the same.
+There are language specific helpers that help clean up this code, such as defaultdict or map.get ordefault in Java, but the underlying logic is always the same.
 You're storing something under a key and either retrieving it or updating it later.

 (15:06) Also, hashmaps are often used while you loop, not just after.
 So you're building and using the map in real time, which is what lets you write a onepass solution instead of having to loop twice.
 We'll come back to this idea when we look at real problems in a moment or two.
 For now, just keep this shape in your head.
 Initialize a map, use it while looping, and it gives you fast lookup and storage.